High blood pressure and stroke

 - Thiazide-like diuretics.

-These tips for healthy lifestyle choices can also help to lower your blood pressure:
+On top of medication, healthy lifestyle changes can often help to lower your blood pressure even more.

 - Lose weight if you need to.